-Yet it was not just these initial viewers that were steps behind You the Better, but also the technological resources that Beckman hoped to use in presenting it.
+Yet it was not just these initial viewers that were steps behind You the Better, but also the technological resources that Beckman hoped to utilize in presenting it.
 “I am building sets to display [with] the films”, the filmmaker noted in a 2016 interview with Art Journal Open.
-“It is natural for me to do this because this is how I wanted the films to be seen years ago.
-It wasn’t possible to do this before we had digital resources, and then a new audience had to find me…” In other words, now that 16mm footage can be digitized in high-quality, and then projected at relatively low cost, these very hopes have now been realized—and most recently in “Ericka Beckman: Double Reverse”, an exhibition at the MIT List Visual Arts Center curated by Henriette Huldisch, which presents four of Beckman’s single-screen features in a looping format, with three of the four also featuring sculptural or installation elements placed between the screen and the seating area.
+“It is natural for me to do this because this is how I wanted the films to be seen years ago.”
+She then added that “it wasn’t possible to do this before we had digital resources…,” but now that 16mm footage can be digitized in high-quality, and then projected at relatively low cost, these very hopes have been realized.
+And most recently in “Ericka Beckman: Double Reverse”, an exhibition at the MIT List Visual Arts Center curated by Henriette Huldisch, which presents four of Beckman’s single-screen features in a looping format, with three also featuring sculptural or installation elements placed between the screen and the seating area.

 Upon entering the exhibit one is cued to proceed either left or right.
 On the right hand side is You the Better, installed so that it’s beset on either side by sculptural objects that resemble a Monopoly-style “house.” (“The house shape is the predominant motif, and it keeps on changing from being a target to a scoreboard to representing an actual house,” Beckman once explained.)
 That symbol is first introduced in the film’s unofficial overture, and then continues to recur throughout its main action—which depicts a series of uniformed teams competing in an unspecified and seemingly unending game that incorporates elements of both gambling and sport.

-Beckman’s complex use of pitch-black backgrounds and in-camera effects (and to a lesser extent her editing techniques) allow the sharply-colored house shapes and the other entrancing objects which make up the ongoing game to be layered above, below, and even into the action of the live human player/actors (additionally, each of the houses ‘installed’ in the MIT space is outfitted with LED lights that glow specific colors aligned to what’s happening on the screen—another effort requiring a level of technological coordination that would’ve been unfeasible if not impossible circa 1983).
-There is a clear allegorical critique to be interpreted from the material, but as with Cinderella the film also endures by way of another achievement—its ultradense mixture of visual planes: In offering such an early depiction of the kind of stacked-and-layered visual composition that has become so common in conjunction with the rise of digital photo and video-editing technologies, You the Better and Cinderella bridge a gap in the development of the American cinema that one might not have even necessarily realized was empty until seeing these two artworks fill it out.
+Beckman’s complex use of pitch black backgrounds, in-camera effects, and tricky editing techniques allow the sharply-colored house shapes and the other entrancing objects that make up the game to be layered above, below, and even into the action of the live human actors-slash-players (each of the houses ‘installed’ in the MIT space is outfitted with LED lights that glow specific colors aligned to what’s happening on the screen—another effort requiring a level of technological coordination that would’ve been unfeasible if not impossible circa 1983).
+There is a clear allegorical critique to be interpreted from the material, but as with Cinderella the film also endures by way of another achievement—its ultradense mixture of visual planes.
+By offering such an early depiction of the digital effects-dominated visual compositions that proliferated in conjunction with web-era photo and video-editing technologies, You the Better and Cinderella bridge a gap in the development of the American cinema that one might not have even necessarily realized was empty until seeing these two artworks fill it out.

 Though perhaps counterintuitive since You the Better is chronologically speaking the earliest work in the program, I’d actually recommend entering the exhibit on the left instead.
 If so you’ll begin with the most recent works in the survey, Switch Center (2003) and Tension Building (2016), both architectural studies that make extensive use of stop-motion animation techniques.
-Neither of these pieces, each of which clock in around 10 minutes, is nearly as revelatory as Beckman’s two musicals—but they nonetheless proffer a rather thorough introduction to her exceptionally versatile sense of craft and artistic practice, making them probably a better starting point.
+Neither of these pieces, both of which clock in around 10 minutes, is nearly as revelatory as Beckman’s two musicals—but they nonetheless proffer a rather thorough introduction to her exceptionally versatile sense of craft and artistic practice, making them probably a better starting point.

-The next film on the left-side path, Tension Building (its title is a pun that applies equally to both these recent works), begins with animated motion through the empty seats of the Harvard Coliseum football stadium before incorporating additional footage that depicts two other stadiums, a small-scale model of the coliseum, and some clips from a game itself (the sculptural element in this room is a bright-red bleacher on which you may sit to view the piece).
+The next film on the left-side path, Tension Building (its title a pun that applies equally to both these recent works), begins with animated motion through the empty seats of the Harvard Coliseum football stadium before incorporating additional footage that depicts other stadiums, a small-scale model, and some clips from a game itself.
+The sculptural element in this room is a bright-red bleacher on which you may sit to view the piece.
 Like Switch Center, this short film establishes a speedy and sometimes jittery rhythm, often by moving quickly in circular patterns around certain elements of the given architecture.
-And in that, they both recall a line by critic Amy Taubin, who is along with Hoberman another longtime Beckman supporter—“I can’t remember seeing an actual boomerang in any of Beckman’s works,” she wrote in Artforum circa 2011, “but so many of the trajectories of camera and object movement in her films evoke that kind of kinetic and aggressive back-and-forth that to include the thing itself would be redundant.”
+And in that, they both recall a line by critic Amy Taubin (who along with Hoberman is another longtime Beckman supporter): “I can’t remember seeing an actual boomerang in any of Beckman’s works,” she wrote in Artforum circa 2011, “but so many of the trajectories of camera and object movement in her films evoke that kind of kinetic and aggressive back-and-forth that to include the thing itself would be redundant.”

-While their on-location productions set them far apart from the other diptych of films displayed in Double Reverse, Switch Center and Tension Building introduce many of the artistic qualities and preoccupations that are considered and expanded with such extraordinary imagination in both You the Better and Cinderella: Like for one (long) example, Beckman’s use of cinematic techniques that have been oft-underutilized in modern narrative film (including double exposures, animation, and flicker effects) to first record physicality and performances (such as dance, sport, and “work”), and then to juxtapose those images with symbols or suggestions of the state power (“the house”) that in film and life alike give inflexible shape to those very same forms of expression.
+While their on-location productions set them far apart from the other diptych of films displayed in Double Reverse, Switch Center and Tension Building introduce many of the artistic qualities and preoccupations that are considered and expanded with such extraordinary imagination in both You the Better and Cinderella.
+Like for one example, we see Beckman’s use of cinematic techniques that have been oft-underutilized in modern narrative film—including double exposures, animation, and flicker effects—to first record physicality and performances—such as dance, sport, and “work”—and then to juxtapose those images with symbols or suggestions of the state power—“the house”—that in film and life alike give inflexible shape to those very same forms of expression.

 One finally reaches Cinderella in the back corner of the exhibit, playing above sculptural elements that resemble props used in the film to represent tools, rocks, anvils, and hammers.
-These same objects are seen throughout Beckman’s 28-minute retelling of the fairy tale, which casts the protagonist (Gigi Kalweit) as a laborer in a forge (that over the running time we see develop into a more industrialized factory) who each night leaves home to play the “Cinderella game”.
-In those meaningfully repetitious latter passages, she works to woo a well-off prince, and seems to “lose a life” in the style of arcade games each time she fails to do so.
+These same objects are seen throughout Beckman’s 28 minute retelling of the fairy tale, which casts the protagonist (Gigi Kalweit) as a laborer in a forge that over the running time we see develop into a more industrialized factory.
+Each night leaves home to play the “Cinderella game,” meaningfully repetitious latter passages in which she works to woo a well-off prince and seems to lose a life in the style of arcade games each time she fails to do so.
 “I wanted to draw a parallel between the history of industrial production from past to future,” Beckman told Brooklyn Rail late last year, “and the struggle of women to own their own image and voice.”

 While the pair of later films do share many techniques and thematic concerns with the earlier pieces, it must be said that You the Better and Cinderella display audiovisual designs entirely unique to themselves.
-Starting with rhythms set by their frustratingly catchy music and lyrics (co-written for both films by Brooke Halpin), the movies play out against the pitch-black walls and backgrounds of the filmmaker’s aforementioned studio, allowing Beckman (who’s listed as director/producer/cinematographer/editor) to incorporate animated objects, early digital effects (in Cinderella specifically), and various other efforts towards bisecting live-action with more unreal cinematic techniques—while simultaneously using the constant dark background to mask the edits, cuts, and overlays helping to create those same effects.
+Starting with rhythms set by their frustratingly catchy music and lyrics (co-written for both films by Brooke Halpin), the movies play out against the blank walls and backgrounds of the filmmaker’s aforementioned studio, allowing co-writer/director/producer/cinematographer/editor Beckman to incorporate animated objects, early digital effects, and various other efforts towards bisecting live-action with more unreal cinematic techniques.
 The end result in so many ways anticipates the digital world of stacked tabs and crisscrossed visuals in which we all now reside—years before those concepts had entered the public consciousness, and decades before they were more commonly represented within the visual language of American movies.

 This allows for Beckman to explore layers of depth within the frame and expand them to an exhilarating extent, for instance by creating moments where objects and images cross over from one layer to another.
-An example is one repeating scene in Cinderella where an “X”, representing a failed attempt at the Cinderella game, is superimposed over the very-real title character as she’s running across a very-artificial digital SFX ramp “set”; and when the X actually collides with her it (by way of an invisible/magical edit a la Méliès), it becomes a physically tactile part of her costume, in yet another instance of artful and meaningful continuity across the seemingly distinct stages on which Beckman produces her films.
-Envisioning an existence where both physical and virtual life have been gamified and rigged from the top down in exceptionally constricting terms, Beckman’s films were some of the very first to address how the digital revolution had altered our lives, and more specifically our visual languages—and remain, to date, some of the only movies to consider that subject with the appropriate level of skepticism.
+An example is one repeating scene in Cinderella where an “X,” representing a failed attempt at the Cinderella game, is superimposed over the very-real title character as she’s running across a very-artificial digital SFX ramp “set.”
+And when the X actually collides with her it by way of an invisible edit (a la Méliès), it becomes a physically tactile part of her costume, yet another instance of artful continuity across the blurring stages on which Beckman produces her films.
+Envisioning an existence where both physical and virtual life have been gamified and rigged from the top down in exceptionally constricting terms, Beckman’s movies were some of the very first to address how the digital revolution had altered our lives and our visual languages—and to date remain some of the only pictures to consider that subject with the appropriate level of skepticism.